Tesora/fuel-plugin-tesora-dbaas/docs/guide/tesora-dbaas-guide.rst

 To view the installed and available datastores in horizon, follow these steps:

 #.
-Login to the Horizon console
+Login to the Horizon console.

 #.
-Navigate to Project -> Tesora Databases -> Datastores
+Navigate to Project -> Tesora Databases -> Datastores.

 #.
-The table shows the installed and available datastores
+The table shows the installed and available datastores.

    .. image:: figures/horizon-datastores.png
       :width: 75%

 How to create a database instance
 ---------------------------------

 To create a database instance based off an available datastore, follow these steps:

 #.
-Login to the Horizon console
+Login to the Horizon console.

 #.
-Navigate to Project -> Tesora Database -> Instances
+Navigate to Project -> Tesora Database -> Instances.

 #.
-Select the `Launch Instance` button
+Select the `Launch Instance` button.

 #.
-In the Launch Instance dialog enter Instance Name, Volume Size, Datastore and Flavor
+In the Launch Instance dialog enter Instance Name, Volume Size, Datastore and Flavor.

    .. image:: figures/horizon-launch1.png
       :width: 75%

 #.
-In the `Networking` ensure you launch your instance on a valid network
+In the `Networking` section, ensure you launch your instance on a valid network.

    .. image:: figures/horizon-launch2.png
       :width: 75%

 #.
 It may take a few minutes for your database to launch.
 When complete you should see:

    .. image:: figures/trove-instances.png
       :width: 75%

 Known issues
 ============